mdecarlo26/python_memory_analysis/lit_review/cupti_doc.md

   - **Python object graphs** (via `objgraph`)
   - **GPU memory activity** (via CUPTI)
 - Forms the foundation for a unified **CPU + GPU memory analysis tool**

+---

+## How to use Callback API
+Allows you to register a callback into your own code.

+* Terminology
+  * Callback Domain
+  * Callback ID
+  * Callback Function
+  * Subscriber